 The Supervisory Board has set three terms of office as the maximum period of membership of the Supervisory Board.
 This maximum threshold is to be adhered to as a general rule.

 The Supervisory Board is committed to diversity in its composition and to the fair representation of women in particular.
-As Linde Aktiengesellschaft is a listed stock corporation that is subject to the German Codetermination Act (MitbestG), the Supervisory Board consists of at least 30 percent female and at least 30 percent male members in line with the principles set out in § 96 (2) of the German Stock Corporation Act (AktG).
+As Linde Aktiengesellschaft is a listed stock corporation that is subject to the provisions of the German Co-Determination Act (MitbestG), the Supervisory Board comprises at least 30 percent female members and at least 30 percent male members in line with the principles set out in §96 (2) of the German Stock Corporation Act (AktG).

 The procedural rules of the Supervisory Board include rules regarding the independence of its members.
 No member of the Supervisory Board is in a personal or commercial relationship with the company or its bodies that could represent a conflict of interests.
-One member of the Supervisory Board, Dr Victoria Ossadnik, is currently still a member of the management of a company with which Linde has a business relationship.
-Transactions with this company take place under the same conditions as for non-related third parties.
-These transactions do not affect Dr Victoria Ossadnik’s independence.
-Linde AG has no controlling shareholder whose relationship with a member of the Supervisory Board could jeopardise that members independence.
+Furthermore, no member of the Supervisory Board currently sits on the executive board of a company with which Linde has a business relationship.
+Linde AG has no controlling shareholder whose relationship with a member of the Supervisory Board could jeopardise that member’s independence.
 Consequently, the Supervisory Board is composed exclusively of individuals with a sufficient level of independence.

-Information about the members of the Supervisory Board and their memberships of other legally prescribed German supervisory boards and/or comparable German or foreign boards of business entities is given in the Notes to the Group financial statements.
-See Note 37.
+In its procedural rules, the Supervisory Board has also set out regulations governing regular reviews to determine the efficiency of its activities.
+In accordance with the procedural rules, the last review was conducted at the end of 2015.
+Based on the outcome of this efficiency review, suggestions regarding, in particular, future personnel changes and additional topics to be addressed by the Supervisory Board were implemented in 2016.
+Information about the members of the Supervisory Board and their memberships of other legally prescribed German supervisory boards and/or comparable German or foreign boards of business entities is given in NOTE of the Notes to the Group financial statements.
 The CVs of Supervisory Board members are available here.

 Supervisory Board committees